astropy/astropy/docs/development/workflow/development_workflow_advanced.rst

 Development Workflow (Advanced)
 ===============================

-In the present document, we refer to the AstroPy ``master`` branch, as the *trunk*.
+In the present document, we refer to the Astropy ``master`` branch, as the *trunk*.

 .. _forking: